taitulism/resizable/README.md

 ## ClassNames
 For styling, the main element will be given the following classes:
 * `'resizable'` - from initialization until destruction.
+* `'grabbed'` - when grabbing the element.
+On mouse down, before moving.
 * `'resizing'` - when moving the element until mouse up.

 &nbsp;